mynkpl1998/pySDR/README.md

 python setup.py install
 ```

-Test
+Tests
 ----

-We utilize pytest to run tests.
 To run tests, navigate to the root of the directory and run the following command.

 ```
 conda activate pysdr